Pages

 My rating: 4 of 5 stars

-An entertaining and well-written historical cozy mystery with its likeable main characters.
+An entertaining and well-written historical mystery with its cast of interesting and likeable characters.
 Another good addition to this enjoyable series.

 An ARC was provided by the publisher via Netgalley in exchange for an honest review.